cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 * `NOVACLIENT_BYPASS_URL`
 * `OS_URL`

-*Note*: `custom_configuration` doesn't have an equivalent standard Openstack environment variable.
+*Note*: `custom_configuration` Does not have an equivalent standard OpenStack environment variable.

 {{% gsTip title="Tip" %}}
-The Openstack manager blueprint stores the Openstack configuration used for the bootstrap process in a JSON file as described in (2) at `~/openstack-config.json`.
-Therefore, if they've been used for bootstrap, the Openstack configuration for applications isn't required as the plugin will default to these same settings.
+The OpenStack Manager blueprint stores the OpenStack configuration used for the bootstrap process in a JSON file, as described in (2) at `~/openstack-config.json`.
+Therefore, if they have been used for bootstrap, the OpenStack configuration for applications is not required because the plugin will default to these same settings.
 {{% /gsTip %}}

 # Nova-net Support

-The Openstack plugin includes support for Nova-net mode - i.e., an Openstack installation which does not have the Networking API (Neutron service).
+The OpenStack plugin includes support for Nova-net mode, meaning an OpenStack installation that does not have the Networking API (Neutron service).

-In such an environment, there is but a single preconfigured private network, which all servers make use of automatically.
+In such an environment, there is only a single preconfigured private network that all servers make use of automatically.
 There are no subnets, networks, routers or ports.
-Since these resource types don't exist, the plugin's equivalent types aren't valid to use in such an environment.
+Since these resource types do not exist, the plugin's equivalent types are not valid for use in such an environment.

-There are, however, some resource types whose API is available via both the Nova and Neutron services - These had originally been on the Nova service, and later were moved and got extended implementation in the Neutron one, but were also kept in the Nova service for backward compatibility.
+However, there are some resource types for which the API is available via both the Nova and the Neutron services.
+They had originally been on the Nova service and were later moved and received extended implementation in the Neutron service.
+They were also retained for backward compatibility in the Nova service.

-For these resource types, the Openstack plugin defines two separate types - one in the plugin's standard types namespace (`cloudify.openstack.nodes.XXX`), which uses the newer and extended API via the Neutron service; and Another in a special namespace (`cloudify.openstack.nova_net.nodes.XXX`), which uses the older API via the Nova service.
-This is why you may notice two separate types defined for [Floating](#cloudifyopenstacknodesfloatingip) [IP](#cloudifyopenstacknovanetnodesfloatingip), as well as for [Security](#cloudifyopenstacknodessecuritygroup) [Group](#cloudifyopenstacknovanetnodessecuritygroup).
+For these resource types the OpenStack plugin defines two separate types.
+One type is in the plugin's standard types namespace (`cloudify.openstack.nodes.XXX`) that uses the newer, extended API via the Neutron service.
+The other type is in a special namespace (`cloudify.openstack.nova_net.nodes.XXX`) that uses the older API via the Nova service.
+You might therefore notice two separate types defined for [Floating](#cloudifyopenstacknodesfloatingip) [IP](#cloudifyopenstacknovanetnodesfloatingip), and for [Security](#cloudifyopenstacknodessecuritygroup) [Group](#cloudifyopenstacknovanetnodessecuritygroup).

-To summarize, ensure that when working in a Nova-net Openstack environment, Neutron types aren't used - these include all types whose resources' APIs are natively available only via the Network API, as well as the types which are in the `cloudify.openstack.nova_net.Nodes` namespace.
+To summarize, ensure that when working in a Nova-net OpenStack environment, Neutron types are not used.
+These include all types in which the resources' APIs are natively available only via the Network API, and the types that are in the `cloudify.openstack.nova_net.Nodes` namespace.

-On the opposite side, when using an Openstack environment which supports Neutron, it's recommended to use the Neutron-versions of the relevant types (i.e. avoid any types defined under the `cloudify.openstack.nova_net.Nodes` namespace), as they offer more advanced capabilities.
+Conversely, when using an OpenStack environment that supports Neutron, it is recommended that you use the Neutron-versions of the relevant types (meaning that you avoid any types defined under the `cloudify.openstack.nova_net.Nodes` namespace), as they offer more advanced capabilities.
 However, it's important to mention that this is not required, and using the Nova-versions of some types in a Neutron-enabled environment is possible and will work as well.

 # Examples

-## Example I
+## Example I: Using plugin types and creating relationships

-This example will show how to use most of the types in this plugin, as well as how to make the relationships between them.

-We'll see how to create a server with a security group set on it and a floating_ip associated to it, on a subnet in a network.
+This example demonstrates how to use most of the types in this plugin, and how to create the relationships between them.
+It creates a server with a security group set on it and a floating IP associated to it, on a subnet in a network.